U.S. Bankruptcy Courts - Judicial Business 2017

-Filings under chapter 7 fell 9 percent to 498,367 and constituted 62 percent of all filings, down from 64 percent in 2015 and 69 percent in 2012.
-Nonbusiness chapter 7 filings, which accounted for 97 percent of all chapter 7 filings, also fell 9 percent and amounted to 62 percent of all nonbusiness filings, down from 64 percent in 2015.
-Business chapter 7 petitions fell 8 percent and constituted 62 percent of all business filings, down from 66 percent in 2015.
+Filings under chapter 7 fell 2 percent to 486,542 and constituted 62 percent of all filings.
+Nonbusiness chapter 7 filings, which accounted for 97 percent of all chapter 7 filings, also fell 2 percent and amounted to 61 percent of all nonbusiness filings.
+Business chapter 7 petitions fell 5 percent and constituted 62 percent of all business filings.
+These proportions changed little from 2016.

-Chapter 11 filings went up 6 percent to 7,450.
+Chapter 11 filings decreased 5 percent to 7,052.
 Chapter 11 cases, which typically require significantly more court resources than chapter 7 or chapter 13 cases, accounted for less than 1 percent of all filings.
-The 6,329 business chapter 11 petitions amounted to 26 percent of all business filings, up 2 percent from 2015.
+The 5,966 business chapter 11 petitions amounted to 26 percent of all business filings, the same as in 2016.

 The three remaining chapters of the Bankruptcy Code—chapter 9, chapter 12, and chapter 15–collectively accounted for less than 1 percent of all petitions filed.

-The Federal Judiciary has 90 bankruptcy courts, one in each judicial district except for the Districts of Guam, the Northern Mariana Islands, and the U.S. Virgin Islands (where the bankruptcy court is a division of the district court), and the Eastern and Western Districts of Arkansas (which share a bankruptcy court).
-In 2016, 71 of the 90 bankruptcy courts reported fewer filings compared to the previous year.
-Of the 19 bankruptcy courts that registered growth in filings, the District of North Dakota had the largest, a rise of 13 percent that occurred in conjunction with a decline in oil exploration and production in that region in response to lower oil prices.
+The federal Judiciary has 90 bankruptcy courts, one in each judicial district except for the Districts of Guam, the Northern Mariana Islands, and the U.S. Virgin Islands (where the bankruptcy court is a division of the district court), and the Eastern and Western Districts of Arkansas (where a single bankruptcy court serves both districts).
+In 2017, 56 of the 90 bankruptcy courts reported fewer filings compared to the previous year.
+Of the 34 bankruptcy courts that registered growth in filings, the Eastern District of New York had the largest, a rise of 20 percent, which was attributed to a significant rise in pro se debtor filings.

 For data on activity in the U.S. bankruptcy courts, see the F series of tables.